neuralconfig/wifi-test/README.md

 ### Network Routing Options

 - `--vrf`: Enable VRF-like routing for the wireless interface.
-This creates a custom routing table for the interface to ensure all traffic (especially ping tests) goes through the wireless connection rather than the system's default route.
+This creates a custom routing table and policy-based routing rules to ensure all traffic through the wireless interface uses the proper routes.
+Recommended for all ping tests, regardless of whether targets are in the same subnet or different subnets.

 ### Examples